-Building managers and housing providers should ensure proactive and effective communication with tenants and building staff about the risks of extreme heat and poor air quality, the signs and symptoms of related illnesses, and how to stay safe.
+Building managers and housing providers should ensure proactive and effective communication with tenants/clients and building staff about the risks of extreme heat and poor air quality, the signs and symptoms of related illnesses, and how to stay safe.

 What to do to be prepared

 - and display them in communal areas of your buildings, like the lobby, elevators, and common rooms

 - Have building meetings and emphasize the risks, related illness symptoms, and precautionary measures

-- Create a map of public places in the neighbourhood where tenants can go to cool off or breath in filtered air (places with filtered air conditioning/HVAC systems), review it during building meetings, and post it on building message boards.
+- Create a map of public places in the neighbourhood where tenants/clients can go to cool off or breath in filtered air (places with filtered air conditioning/HVAC systems), review it during building meetings, and post it on building message boards.

 - The map may include places such as community centres, libraries, shopping malls, cinemas, etc.